 Our favorite outdoor fireplace ideas will ensure that you can enjoy your backyard all-year long.
 Here's why you should consider one for your garden...

-Offering the comfort and ease of an indoor living space with the buzz of cooking in the open air, an outdoor fireplace or fire pit will upgrade your al fresco eating experience.
+Offering the comfort and ease of an indoor living space with the buzz of cooking in the open air, incorporating outdoor kitchen ideas into your outdoor living room ideas in the form of an outdoor fireplace design will upgrade your al fresco eating experience.

-2. Embrace indoor-outdoor living
+3. Embrace indoor-outdoor living

 Perfect for wide open spaces, preferably with panoramic views of the coastline, this outdoor fireplace really is a status symbol that will last for years to come.
-Prepare to be the host with the most.
+So take inspiration from these garden bar ideas and prepare to be the host with the most.

-5. Keep it cozy with intimate seating
+4. Keep it cozy with intimate seating

-6. Invest in a built-in fireplace
+5. Invest in a built-in fireplace

 If you need to create shade, a simple timber pergola will provide shade in summer, but won’t take away light in winter.
 Alternatively, look for a clever roof system with louvres similar to those on plantation shutters, which can be opened and closed to filter light or shut completely to protect you from the harsher elements.

-7. Warm up a winter garden
+6. Warm up a winter garden

 Just add tactile cushions, soft throws and glowing lanterns to make your deck or patio a place for family pow-wows and parties all year-round

-8. Install a fireplace in a garden 'room'
+7. Install a fireplace in a garden 'room'

 When planning a garden room, think carefully about how you’d like to use the space.
 If you plan to entertain, or simply revel in your garden after sundown, then an outdoor fireplace could be the answer to those chilly evenings.